BlastSlimey/SonicRushAP/bizhawk.md

 - 022c4767 Sidekick showing, as bits (first Tails, then Cream)
 - bad power-ups TODO
 - boost fills and drains TODO
+- extra lives
-- add sonic extra lives to 022C468E
+  - 022C468E sonic extra lives, not in-level with Sonic
-- add blaze extra lives to 022C46E6
+  - 022C46E6 blaze extra lives, not in_level with Blaze
+  - 022c45a4 in-level with according character
+- 022c4580 current in-level time

 # locations
 - 022c4690 sonic level scores, 4 bytes each for act 1 2 and boss, all zones in order